George Buddy Król

 "Didn't DiGiuseppe tell you guys?"
 I questioned the guard irritably.
 "Sound the alarm that Watt is behind the threats to the Olympians!"

 I no sooner had said those words when the crowd commenced to egress the stadium.
-Because there was no other cconventional exit, we stood there in the knowledge that the other personnel or the Stacys would smoke Watt out.
+Because there was no other conventional exit, we stood there in the knowledge that the other personnel or the Stacys would smoke Watt out.
 Because of the lesser crowd, the campus police had blocked off the other exits.

 I had counted a few hundred spectators when the walkie-talkie blasted about a chase at the other end.
 I was tempted to join it, but I would not desert my self-assigned post.

 Anxiety tempted me as I stood with strained ears to the communicator.
-They lost the pursuee in the upper levels.
+They had lost the pursuee in the upper levels.
 Inasmuch as I tried, I failed to avoid looking up.
 Nonetheless, Watt would be still lissome enough to fall on me!

 The crowd was thinning out providing a little enticement.
 I reversed the flow through the mess enough to enter the stadium.
 The Stacys met me there.
 They looked more than a little bewildered.